iKevinShah/localflix/README.md

 ## Why?

-Got tired of sending recorded videos from my phone to Mom, dad, etc. Thought this is better instead.
+Got tired of sending and receiving recorded videos thought this is better instead.
 Also thought it'd be fun.

 ## Working
 The solution expects a json file with the following structure: